freeCodeCamp/chinese/chinese/articles/the-complete-javascript-handbook.md

 JavaScript is one of the most popular programming languages in the world.
 Created 20 years ago, it’s gone a very long way since its humble beginnings.

-Being the first, and the only scripting language that was supported natively by web browsers, it simply stuck.
+Being the first, and the only scripting language that was supported natively by web browsers, it simply stuck.（stuck不知道怎么翻译恰当）

 In the beginnings, it was not nearly as powerful as it is today, and it was mainly used for fancy animations ? and the marvel known at the time as Dynamic HTML (D[HTML)][2].